JonathanDC64/ShellScripting/Shell Scripting Notes.md

 ## useradd - Add a new user to the system

-Convetionally, usernames are limitted to 8 characters and all lowercase.
+Conventionally, usernames are limited to 8 characters and all lowercase.

 Having more than 8 characters does not create